 A biological indicator is broadly defined as a characterized preparation of a specific microorganism that provides a defined and stable resistance to a specific sterilization process.
 Microorganisms widely recognized as suitable for biological indicators are spore-forming bacteria, because, with the exception of ionizing radiation processes, these microorganisms are significantly more resistant than normal microflora.
 A biological indicator can be used to assist in the performance qualification of the sterilization equipment and in the development and establishment of a validated sterilization process for a particular article.
 Biological indicators are used in processes that render a product sterile in its final package or container, as well as for the sterilization of equipment, materials, and packaging components used in aseptic processing.
-Biological indicators may also be used to monitor established sterilization cycles and in periodic revalidation of sterilization processes.
 Biological indicators may also be used to evaluate the capability of processes used to decontaminate isolators or aseptic clean-room environments.